Carlos Queiroz: Iran

-In April 2018, he was one of the applicants for the vacant Cameroon national team job.
+In April 2018, Queiroz was one of the applicants for the vacant Cameroon national team job.

-After going undefeated in qualification, Iran beat Morocco 1–0 in their opening match of the tournament thanks to a late own goal from Aziz Bouhaddouz, but lost 1–0 to Spain in their second match.
-Their final match saw Queiroz come up against his home country, Portugal; after going 1–0 down, goalkeeper Alireza Beiranvand saved a penalty from Cristiano Ronaldo to give Iran hope, but they had to wait until injury time at the end of the second half for an equaliser from Karim Ansarifard.
-The draw might have been enough to see Iran into the knockout phase for the first time in their history at the expense of the Spaniards, but Spain's injury-time equaliser in a 2–2 draw with Morocco meant they qualified with Portugal.
+After going undefeated in qualification, Iran beat Morocco 1–0 in their opening match of the tournament thanks to an own goal from Aziz Bouhaddouz, and lost 1–0 to Spain in their second match.
+Their final match saw Queiroz come up against his home country, Portugal; after going 1–0 down, goalkeeper Alireza Beiranvand saved a penalty from Cristiano Ronaldo to give Iran hope, and they had to wait until injury time at the end of the second half for an equaliser from Karim Ansarifard.
+The draw might have been enough to see Iran into the knockout phase for the first time in their history at the expense of the Spaniards, and Spain's injury-time equaliser in a 2–2 draw with Morocco meant they qualified with Portugal.

-2019 Asian Cup

 On 23 September 2018, Queiroz extended his contract until the 2019 AFC Asian Cup, hoping to win Iran's first continental title since 1976.
 With wins over Yemen and Vietnam, and a draw with neighbours Iraq, Iran won Group D and progressed to the round of 16, where they met the third-placed team from Group F, Oman.
 A 2–0 win over Oman set up a quarter-final against China, whom they beat 3–0.
-However, in his 100th match in charge of Iran, the semi-final against Japan saw Queiroz's team concede their first goals of the tournament, all in the second half, losing 3–0.
+In his 100th match in charge of Iran, the semi-final against Japan saw Queiroz's team concede their first goals of the tournament, all in the second half, losing 3–0.
 After the match, he left Team Melli.

 Colombia

 On 7 February 2019, Queiroz took over as the new manager of Colombia on a three-year contract.
 He was the only European and African coaching a South American national team, and was the fourth European manager to be in charge of the Colombian team after Friedrich Donnenfeld, Toza Veselinović and Blagoje Vidinić.
-His stint with Colombia began with the 2019 Copa América, where Colombia took first place with a perfect nine points, including a 2–0 win over Argentina.
-However, Colombia was knocked out by Chile in the last eight, where Colombia was saved with two goals for Chile being disallowed but failed bitterly in the penalty shootout.
+Queiroz's stint with Colombia began with the 2019 Copa América, where Colombia took first place in their group with a perfect nine points, including a 2–0 win over Argentina.
+Colombia was knocked out by Chile in the last eight, where Colombia was saved with two goals for Chile being disallowed and failed in the penalty shootout.

-Colombia also began the 2022 World Cup qualifiers with hope to make it their third in a row for the second time, and Colombia appeared to be on the right path where they beat neighbor Venezuela and held Chile.
-However, when matches resumed following the COVID-19 pandemic, Colombia's performance slipped disastrously, with a 0–3 home loss to Uruguay (its worst ever home loss in 82 years) before being shockingly thrashed 1–6 by Ecuador, the biggest ever defeat, and this finally put the end to Carlos Queiroz's reign as Colombia's boss.
+Colombia began the 2022 World Cup qualifiers with hope to make it their third in a row for the second time, and Colombia appeared to be on the right path where they beat neighbor Venezuela and held Chile.
+When matches resumed following the COVID-19 pandemic, Colombia's performance slipped, with a 0–3 home loss to Uruguay (its worst ever home loss in 82 years) before being thrashed 1–6 by Ecuador, the biggest ever defeat, and this put the end to Carlos Queiroz's reign as Colombia's boss.